 The company shall approve the format of the share certificates and issue the same to subscribers.

 The WoS shall obtain licenses and registrations from different Governmental authorities as applicable and such shall be kept up-to-date in the register of the company.

 A wholly owned subsidiary is a 100% parent company controlled company.
-All WoS are required to report a balance sheet, income statement and cash flow statement to the group merged with the parental financial entity according to the prescribed accounting framework.
-WoS are a new concept to encourage foreign funding and investment in India and boost cash flows.
+All WoS are required to report a balance sheet, income statement, and cash flow statement to the group merged with the parental financial entity according to the prescribed accounting framework.
+WoS is a new concept to encourage foreign funding and investment in India and boost cash flows.

 Additional Resource: Advantages of Wholly Owned Subsidiary in India

 2. What is the capital requirement for incorporating WoS of a foreign company in India?

 The MCA has notified the Companies (Amendment) Act 2015, removing the minimum capital level required to form a company.
 Therefore, there are no minimum capital requirements to form a company and the law stipulates that the articles of incorporation may set the minimum share capital.